immcantation/shazam/docs/topics/findThreshold.md

 Note
 -------------------

-We recommend users to visually inspect the resulting fits when using `method="gmm"`.
-Our empirical observations imply that, the bimodality of the distance-to-nearest distribution is detectable for a repertoire of minimum 1k reads.
+Visually inspecting the resulting distribution fits is strongly recommended when using either fitting method.
+Empirical observations imply that the bimodality of the distance-to-nearest distribution is detectable for a minimum of 1,000 distances.
-The increased number of sequences will improve the fitting procedure, although it would be at the potential expense of higher demand in computational time complexity.
+Larger numbers of distances will improve the fitting procedure, although this can come at the expense of higher computational demands.